adri-za56/CODSOFT/README.md

 # 🚀 Frontend Web Development Projects
 ## ⭐ If you like this repository, consider giving it a star.
-This repository contains the projects I developed during my Web Development Internship at CodeSoft using HTML, CSS, and JavaScript.
+This repository contains the projects I developed using HTML, CSS, and JavaScript.
 These projects helped me improve my frontend development skills, responsive web design knowledge, and JavaScript fundamentals.

 # 📂 Projects Included